mcous/svgerber/README.md

 # svgerber
 Get it?
+It's in alpha!

 ## what?
-It's a browser based client-side gerber file to svg converter.
+It's a browser based client-side gerber file to SVG converter.

 ## why?
 'Cause.